ray-project/kuberay/docs/guidance/prometheus-grafana.md

 $$\frac{ number\ of\ update\ resource\ usage\ RPCs\ that\ have\ RTT\ smaller\ then\ 20ms\ in\ last\ 30\ days\ }{total\ number\ of\ update\ resource\ usage\ RPCs\ in\ last\ 30\ days\ }   \times 100 $$

-* The recording rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**, Hence, no need to create anything here.
+* The recording rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**.
+Hence, no need to create anything here.

 * See [PrometheusRule official document](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#prometheusrule) for more details about the configurations.